Markkreel/Binary-Static-Analysis-Through-Instruction-and-Operand-Extraction-and-AHC-Algorithm/README.md

 ### **Understanding the Output**

-- The scripts will likely generate a cluster dendrogram, a tree-like structure that depicts the hierarchical clustering process.
-Blocks with lower KL divergences (more similar distributions) will be merged earlier in the dendrogram, indicating their closer functional relationship.
-- You can use the dendrogram to determine the appropriate number of clusters (groups of similar blocks) based on your analysis goals.
+The scripts are anticipated to produce a cluster dendrogram, which is a tree-like diagram illustrating the hierarchical clustering process.
+Within this structure, blocks exhibiting lower KL divergences, indicative of more similar probability distributions, will be merged at earlier stages of the dendrogram, signifying a closer functional relationship.
+This dendrogram can be utilized to ascertain the optimal number of clusters, or groups of similar blocks, tailored to the specific objectives of the analysis.

 ### **Additional Notes**